avaxar/tsana/src/phonology/vowels.md

 ## Implicit Nasalization

-When ⟨a⟩, ⟨e⟩, and ⟨o⟩ are followed with a nasal vowel (e.g. ⟨m⟩, ⟨n⟩, or ⟨q⟩), they can be implicitly nasalized into \[ɑ̃\], \[ẽ̞\], and \[õ̞\] respectively as allophones without the need to reflect the shift in broad transcription nor the orthography.
+When ⟨a⟩, ⟨e⟩, and ⟨o⟩ are followed with a nasal vowel (e.g. ⟨m⟩, ⟨n⟩, or ⟨q⟩), they may be implicitly nasalized into \[ɑ̃\], \[ẽ̞\], and \[õ̞\] respectively as allophones without the need to reflect the shift in broad transcription nor the orthography.
 As a result, ⟨an⟩ & ⟨ãn⟩, ⟨en⟩ & ⟨ẽn⟩, and ⟨on⟩ & ⟨õn⟩ may not be phonemically distinguished.

 ## Consecutives